 This section provides an overview of related routing approaches for robot-based deliveries.
 We first highlight the similarities and differences of related concepts, namely truck-and-drone delivery and delivery with covering options.
 These concepts share the idea of two vehicle types making deliveries together.
-Next, we provide a summary of robot routing literature, separated into hub-and-robot and TnR concepts.
-We conclude by highlighting the gap in existing literature.
+Next, we provide a summary of robot routing literature, separated into hub-and-robot concepts and TnR concepts with and without depots.
+We conclude by highlighting the gap in related literature.